microsoft/win32-app-isolation/docs/fundamentals/consent.md

     * Drag and Drop: Apps that register drag and drop handlers will have access to any files and folders dragged onto them.
-        * There is currently no support for dragging between different Isolated Win32 Apps
+        * There is currently no support for dragging between different Isolated Win32 Apps.

-2. Publisher Directory: If the application has the `isolatedWin32-accessToPublisherDirectory` capability, then the app will have full access to network shares or directories with names ending with the publisher ID of the app located in `\Device\BootDevice\ProgramData`.
+2. Publisher Directory: If the application has the `isolatedWin32-accessToPublisherDirectory` capability, then the app will have full access to:

+    * Network shares whose share name ends with the publisher ID of the app.

+    * Directories with names ending with the publisher ID of the app located in `\Device\BootDevice\ProgramData`.

 3. Prompting: If the application has the `isolatedWin32-promptForAccess` capability, the first time the app attempts to access a file or directory, a prompt will be generated for the user to accept